 Route 41 Magalia - Chico.
-Route 41 provides service between Magalia and Chico, weekdays.
-Eastbound service begins in Chico at 7:20 AM and ends in Magalia at 6:24 PM and the Westbound service begins in Magalia at 5:50 AM and ends in Paradise at 6:53 PM.
+Route 41 provides service between Magalia and Chico, Monday through Saturday.
+Eastbound service begins in Chico at 7:20 AM and ends in Magalia at 6:24 PM and the Westbound service begins in Magalia at 6:35 AM and ends in Magalia at 5:00 PM.
 Headways are approximately 130 minutes, with some variation during the peak hours.
 Round trip travel times between Magalia and Chico are approximately two hours and 10 minutes.
 For most runs, Route 41 alternates with Route 40.
 Saturday service is available between Magalia and Paradise on three round trip loops, one in the morning, one midday and one in late afternoon.